This post may contain affiliate links. Read our privacy policy.

 In all seriousness, Instant Pot black beans couldn’t be any easier to prepare, and they require so little time compared to cooking dry black beans on the stove top.

 It wasn’t until recently that I began cooking with dry black beans because I couldn’t be bothered to soak them and cook them for a long period of time.
-The great news is you can prepare dried black beans in your pressure cooker without soaking them first – and it takes no longer than 1 hour!
+The great news is you can prepare dried black beans in your pressure cooker without soaking them first – and it takes no longer than 1 hour, reducing the cook time as well.

 But haste: I know some of you don’t have a pressure cooker, so I have included instructions for cooking on the stove top or in a slow cooker as well.

-Plus, the cooking process is almost entirely hands off, as you simply set up your pressure cooker and let it do its thing.
+The cooking process is almost entirely hands off.
+Simply set up your pressure cooker and let it do its thing.
 From start-to-finish it only takes 1 hour to make dry black beans in a pressure cooker.

 All your problems solved.

-If you enjoy meal prepping, cook for a large family, or enjoy entertaining guests, you’ll love this Instant Pot black beans approach.
+If you enjoy meal prepping a big batch of beans, or if you cook for a large family, you’ll love this Instant Pot black beans approach.
 It makes an enormous batch, and you can easily go bigger if you’d like.

 Burritos on repeat?
 Sounds dreamy!